Authored by the expert who managed and guided the team behind the Finland Property Pack

 Do banks lend to US citizens in Finland in 2026?

-As of early 2026, Finnish banks do lend to US citizens, but getting approved is materially easier if you already live in Finland with a residence permit and have a Finnish personal identity code.
+As of early 2026, Finnish banks do lend to US citizens, but the process is significantly easier if you are already living and working in Finland or at least in the Nordics, and much harder if you are applying from the United States as a non-resident.

 There is a full document dedicated to mortgage for foreigners in our pack covering the property buying process in Finland.